All Episodes

 dan friesen

-It's starting with, like, me and my friends would chase a hoop down the road with a stick.
+It's starting with like me and my friends would chase a hoop down the road with a stick.

 unidentified

-I was forced to kill my friends.
+I was forced to watch my friends die.

 jordan holmes